Who is Jack Smith? The special prosecutor who just indicted Trump again

 Department of Justice veteran has prosecuted corrupt politicians in the US and war crimes internationally.
 Now he is focused on Trump and his inner circle, Andrew Feinberg writes

-Jack Smith, the experienced war crimes prosecutor who unveiled an unprecedented federal indictment against former US president Donald Trump, is no stranger to high-profile probes of public figures.
+Jack Smith, the experienced war crimes prosecutor who unveiled two unprecedented federal indictments against former US president Donald Trump, is no stranger to high-profile probes of public figures.

 The US Department of Justice veteran oversaw anti-corruption prosecutions against multiple US politicians in his role as the head of the Department of Justice public integrity section from 2010 to 2015.